VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 8.3 Implementation

-# Recommendation 9: Modernize Current Use Map Standards and Submittals
+# Recommendation 9: Modernize Current Use Map Standards, Submittals, and Access

 ## 9.1 Summary

 - Recent changes in grand list maintenance via the Vermont Property Information Exchange (VTPIE) have improved internal data organization and access to current use information
-- There is no modern, accessible public-facing means of accurante current use extents of lands enrolled
+- There is no modern, accessible public-facing means of digitally entering the mapped extents of lands submitted to be enrolled in current use, nor accurante current use extents of lands enrolled

+- digitization (could be aided by records digitization)

 ## 9.2 Justification